 I'm not sure what happened with this group.
 They were the full package, from hair and fashion, to dancing and vocals.
 Don't believe me?
-Witness:
+Witness first hand:

 The best part about this, the best song on the list, is that it still gets seasonal spikes of searches in Google at the end and start of every year since it was released.
 You can see small spikes, and then you can see the year it went viral and has maintained it's status as the most influential song in the world since:

-Russians have mastered the art of unintentional internet virality through their own unique cultural tastes in music, and while I'm scared of the ultimate consequences, I'm eager to see what's next.
-I just hope it doesn't include staring blankly into space while flicking your tongue at me for three minutes straight.
+Russians have mastered the art of unintentional internet virality through their own unique cultural tastes in music, and while I'm scared of the ultimate consequences, I'm eager to see what's next, especially since the special effects get better each time.
+I just hope it doesn't include staring blankly into space while flicking your tongue at a condenser microphone for three minutes straight.